Appendix C — More Models

 • Structural Equation Modeling, Graphical models generally

-All of these are explicitly linear models or can be framed as such, and compared to what you’ve already seen, typically only require a tweak or two from those - e.g. a different distribution, a different link function, penalizing the coefficients, etc. In other cases, we can bounce from one to another.
-For example we can reshape our multivariate regression to be amenable to a mixed model approach, and get the exact same results.
+All of these are explicitly linear models or can be framed as such, and compared to what you’ve already seen, typically only require a tweak or two from those - e.g. a different distribution, a different link function, penalizing the coefficients, etc. In other cases, we can bounce from one to another, or there is heavy overlap.
+For example we can reshape our multivariate regression or an IRT model to be amenable to a mixed model approach, and get the exact same results.
 We can potentially add a random effect to any model, and that random effect can be based on time, spatial or other considerations.
 The important thing to know is that the linear model is a very flexible tool that expands easily, and allows you to model most of the types of outcomes we are interested in.
 As such, it’s a very powerful approach to modeling.

 As we’ve mentioned, machine learning is more of a modeling approach, and any model could be used for machine learning.
 That said, there are some models you’ll typically only see in a machine learning context, as they often do not provide specific parameters of interest like coefficients or variance components, have easy interpretability, nor have straightforward ways to estimate uncertainty.
 While the focus of these models was more on prediction, many of these in this list are no longer performant compared to tools used today.
 Still, they can be interesting historically or conceptually, may still be employed in some domains, some are special cases of more widely used techniques, and some can still be used as baseline models.